Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 Wouter Nieuwenburg from Pancompany facilitates the conversation on the topics defined by all participants.

-Join Wouter Nieuwenburg at the BA & Beyond 23 Netherlands & Online Conference
+Join Wouter Nieuwenburg at the BA & Beyond 23 Belgium In-Person Morning Workshops

 Besides senior consultant at Pancompany, Wouter Nieuwenburg is also the Competence Developer for the field of Business Analysis.
 To this end, he keeps track of trends and market developments and ensures that the team of analysts can always be deployed to clients with the latest developments.